 I would far rather wash, peel, cut up and pressure can a few bushels of carrots when they’re in season (and inexpensive), and then just warm up a jar of home-canned carrots from my pantry.
 Two or three days of intense work and then I have cooked carrots ready to warm up all winter.

-But it leaves me with a problem when it comes time to make carrot cake (or carrot cake muffins) because I never have raw carrots around the house.
+But it leaves me with a problem when it comes time to make carrot cake (or muffins) because I never have raw carrots around the house.

 And I really like carrot cake.
 My children love carrot cake muffins – easier for little hands to hold and to pack into lunch bags.

-This recipe came into existence because I like carrot cake, never have raw carrots on hand, and wouldn’t take the time to grate them if I did.
+This recipe came into existence because I like carrot cake, I almost never have raw carrots on hand (except in the fall when they’re being harvested), and wouldn’t take the time to grate them if I did.

 Life is too short to grate carrots.